Mitral stenosis usually results from rheumatic fever, but infants can be born with the condition.

-Mitral stenosis will not occur if rheumatic fever is prevented by promptly treating strep throat with antibiotics.
+Mitral stenosis will not occur if rheumatic fever is prevented by promptly treating strep throat or scarlet fever with antibiotics.

 Treatment, when needed, includes use of diuretics and beta-blockers or calcium channel blockers.
 Diuretics, which increase urine production, can reduce blood pressure in the lungs by reducing blood volume.
 Beta-blockers, digoxin, and calcium channel blockers help slow the abnormal heart rate that can occur with atrial fibrillation.
 Anticoagulants are needed to prevent blood clot formation in people with atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more .

 If medication does not reduce the symptoms satisfactorily, the valve may be repaired (a procedure called valvuloplasty) or replaced.

-If the valve has been replaced, people are given antibiotics before a surgical, dental, or medical procedure (see table Examples of Procedures That Require Preventive Antibiotics Examples of Procedures That Require Preventive Antibiotics in the United States* ) to reduce the small risk of developing a heart valve infection (infective endocarditis).
+If the valve has been replaced, people are given antibiotics before a surgical, dental, or medical procedure (see table ) to reduce the small risk of developing a heart valve infection (infective endocarditis).